-Upon completion of the 31-credit program, you may apply for a Certificate of Achievement.
+Upon completion of the 31-credit program, you may apply for an Advanced Certificate.

 Upon completion of the 60-credit program, you may apply for an Associate in Applied Science degree.
 Certificate requirements may be applied to the degree program.